token-js/token.js/docs/README.md

 * Use OpenAI's format to call 60+ LLMs from 9 providers.
 * Supports tools, JSON outputs, image inputs, streaming, and more.
 * Runs completely on the client side.
 No proxy server needed.
-* Free and open source under GPLv3.
+* Free and open source under MIT.

 ## Supported Providers